tjcreedy/metamate/README.md

 The downside of this approach is that NUMTdumper is more data- and parameter- hungry than other similar tools.
 Rather than being content with being fed a set of ASVs, NUMTdumper requires inputs that a) enable the binning of ASV reads to provide pools upon which frequency thresholds can be applied and b) parameterise the determination of the two control groups.

 NUMTdumper operates using two submodules, `find` and `dump`, with the former being the main workhorse of the tool.
+The standard workflow would be as follows:

+1. Run `find` on your ASVs with other data and output tabulated results and results cache
+2. Independently analyse the tabulated results to decide on the best strategy
+3. Run `dump` on the results cache for a given threshold set to extract the filtered ASVs

+### `find`

+The purpose of `find` mode is to comprehensively assess a range of frequency filtering specifications to analyse the impact of these on determining NUMTs.
+By default, `find` doesn't actually output filtered ASV sequences; instead, it outputs comprehensive information about the effect of each term and threshold set on the number of ASVs filtered and, crucially, the numbers of validated ASVs retained or rejected by each threshold set.
+This information can then be used to guide a `dump` run to actually output filtered ASV sequences without putative NUMTs.

+Running in `find` mode requires the most input data, as NUMTdumper will be undertaking all of its core processes.
+This will generally be the first mode that is used, in order to generate a set of output statistics to analyse.

 A default `find` run carries out five main tasks:
 1. Parse the input frequency filtering specification into a set of binning strategies and thresholds.
 2. Assess all ASVs for potential membership of the authentic or non-authentic control groups, by
-    a) Finding ASVs that match to the supplied reference set(s) using BLAST
+   1. Finding ASVs that match to the supplied reference set(s) or blast database(s) using BLAST
-    b) Finding ASVs that fall outside acceptable length or translation parameters
+   2. Finding ASVs that fall outside acceptable length or translation parameters
 3. Bin ASVs according to the specified binning strategies and generate counts of ASV reads within these bins
 4. For each specified set of thresholds, assess all ASVs for retention or rejection according to their binned read frequencies
 5. Output a report detailing counts of ASV rejection and retention overall and for the two control groups, over all thresholds.

 This report can then be easily interrogated by the user according to project-specific requirements to balance rejection and retention.

+### `dump`

-A `dump` run is used to enact a single desired threshold set, either by providing the results from a `find` run and selecting the desired threshold set output, or by providing an ASV set, other necessary inputs, and a single threshold specification.
+The purpose of `dump` mode is to output a set of filtered ASVs without any NUMTs.
+It does this by enacting a single desired threshold set, either by providing the results from a `find` run and selecting the desired threshold set, or by providing an ASV set, other necessary inputs, and a single threshold specification.
 In this latter case, NUMTdumper runs a slimmed-down version of a `find` run, skipping step 2, running step 4 only once (rather than once for every combination of thresholds), and skipping step 5.
+This functionality is provided for enhanced versatility of the tool for differing applications, but it is recommended that for the most accuracy, `dump` is used on the analysed outputs from a `find` run.

 ## Installation

 The best place to get NUMTdumper is to install from [the PyPI package](https://pypi.org/project/NUMTdumper/).
 The NUMTdumper source is available on [GitHub](https://github.com/tjcreedy/numtdumper).

 NUMTdumper was developed and tested on Ubuntu Linux.
 It has not been tested anywhere else, but will probably work on most linux systems, and likely Mac OS as well.
 No idea about Windows.

 Note that just installing from the PyPI package is not sufficient to run NUMTdumper, it also requires some system dependencies and R packages.

 ### Dependencies

 NUMTdumper requires python3 and the python3 libraries biopython and scipy.
 These should automatically be installed if using the pip installer above.

 NUMTdumper requires the following executables to be available on the command line:
 * Rscript (part of [R](https://cran.r-project.org/))
 * blastn and makeblastdb (part of [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download))
 * [mafft](https://mafft.cbrc.jp/alignment/software/)

 The R packages getopt, ape and phangorn are also required.

 ### Quick install

 Make sure you have all of the system dependencies: Python3, pip, [MAFFT](https://mafft.cbrc.jp/alignment/software/linux.html), [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), [R](https://cran.r-project.org/).
 If you're on ubuntu linux, you can run:

 ```
 sudo apt install python3 python3-pip mafft ncbi-blast+ r-base
 ```

 Install NUMTdumper from the PyPI package:

 ```
 python3 -m pip install NUMTdumper
 ```

 or

 ```
 sudo -H python3 -m pip install NUMTdumper
 ```

 Ensure the necessary R libraries are installed:

 ```
 Rscript <(echo "install.packages(c('getopt', 'ape', 'phangorn'), repos = 'https://cloud.r-project.org')")
 ```

 Done!

 ## Usage